 The Company was incorporated under the provisions of the Business Corporations Act (British Columbia) on January 7, 2011.
 The head office of the Company is located at 410-150 York Street, Toronto, Ontario, Canada, M5H 3S5.
-The registered and records office of the Company is located at Suite 2600, Oceanic Plaza, 1066 West Hastings Street, Vancouver, British Columbia, Canada V6E 3X1.
+The registered and records office of the Company is located at 10th Floor, 595 Howe St., Vancouver BC V6C 2T5.
 The Company's common shares trade on the TSX Venture Exchange under the symbol MTH.

 The Company is a mineral exploration company focused on acquiring and defining precious metal resources in Mexico and other attractive mining friendly jurisdictions in the Americas.
 The Company has an option to acquire 100%, of which it has earned 66 2/3%, of the Tenoriba Property located in the Sierra Madre Precious Metal Belt in southwestern Chihuahua State, Mexico.
+On December 17, 2018, the Company signed an option agreement with Minera Centerra S.A de C.V. ("Centerra") (a subsidiary of Centerra Gold Inc.) whereby the Company has granted Centerra the right to acquire an initial 51% interest in the Tenoriba Project.
 The Company continues to seek other option agreements in the Americas on other properties it deems to host above average potential for economic concentrations of precious metals mineralization.